SFTtech/openage/doc/ideas/gameplay.md

  - as an organiser of a tournament you should have the possibility to manage the whole tournament inside the openage platform (not: making promo there, drafting here, hosting matches there, and so on)

-   - also the possibility to directly invite a player from your openage-account based on characteristics (like direct-invites for 1v1-Top15 Ladder-Tournament or Teamgames)
+   - also the possibility to directly invite a player from your openage account based on characteristics (like direct invites for 1v1 Top15 ladder tournament or teamgames)
-     - teams can connect their accounts to real clans reaching together a team elo depending on the combination of actual players (TatoH + DauT + TheViper > TatoH + DauT + Slam)
+     - teams can connect their accounts to real clans reaching together a team ELO depending on the combination of actual players (TatoH + DauT + TheViper > TatoH + DauT + Slam)

  - make it easier to qualify for your tournament (e.g. as a potential player -> Open "Tournaments" in multiplayer menu -> open "Qualifiers" -> Play games with fixed tournament settings -> maybe qualify for Tournament)